kohei0802/Small-n-Accurate-CIFAR10-model/README.md

 # Small-n-Accurate-CIFAR10-model
-620K parameters achievening 85% validation accuracy in CIFAR10 dataset
+model with ONLY 620K parameters reaching 85% validation accuracy in CIFAR10 dataset

 # Efficiency Analysis
 - ~85% accuracy with <1% of VGG-16's parameters and <6% of ResNet-18's parameters